KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.4 xrEnumerateSwapchainImages
 ================================

 Now that we have created the swapchain, we need to get access to its images.
 We first call ``xrEnumerateSwapchainImages()`` to get the count of the images in the swapchain.
 Next, we set up an array of structures to store the images from the ``XrSwapchain``.
-In this tutorial, this array of structures, which stores the swapchains images, are stored in the ``GraphicsAPI_...`` class.
-We use the ``XrSwapchain`` handle as key to an ``std::unordered_map`` to get the type and the images relating to the swapchain.
+In this tutorial, this array of structures, which stores the swapchains images, is stored in the ``GraphicsAPI_...`` class.
+We use the ``XrSwapchain`` handle as the key to an ``std::unordered_map`` to get the type and the images relating to the swapchain.
 They are stored inside the ``GraphicsAPI_...`` class, because OpenXR will return to the application an array of structures that contain the API-specific handles to the swapchain images. ``GraphicsAPI::AllocateSwapchainImageData()`` is a virtual method implemented by each graphics API, which stores the type and resizes an API-specific ``std::vector<XrSwapchainImage...KHR>`` and returns a pointer to the first element in that array casting it to a ``XrSwapchainImageBaseHeader *``.
-The same process again is repeated for the depth swapchain.
+The same process is repeated for the depth swapchain.

 Copy and append the following code into the for loop of the ``CreateSwapchains()`` method.